Mark Longhurst

 Mark Longhurst is a British news presenter and journalist.
 For 20 years, he worked at Sky News, joining in 1996 as its business correspondent and later becoming a senior presenter.
 He hosted various programmes on the channel including Sunrise and Sky News at Ten, until his departure in 2016.
 Longhurst presented ITV's regional news programme ITV News West Country from March 2017 to October 2017.

 Before joining Sky News, Longhurst was a presenter and correspondent for TV-am.
 He also presented for Independent Television News, BBC One's South Today programme and BBC World.
-Since September 2022, Longhurst has been a presenter for GB News.
+Between September 2022 and October 2023, Longhurst was a presenter for GB News.

 Education

 Longhurst was educated at Reigate Grammar School, at the time a state voluntary aided grammar school in the town of Reigate in Surrey, and then Midhurst Grammar School, a state grammar school in the market town of Midhurst in West Sussex.

 He read Modern History for a BA (Hons) degree at Goldsmiths College, University of London.
 He was then indentured for the NCTJ's journalism post-graduate scheme.